COneal81/im_bored_frontend/README.md

 Getting Started

-1. Clone the backend repo and then install the needed gems: $ bundle install
+1. Clone the backend repo at git@github.com:COneal81/im_bored_backend.git and then install the needed gems: $ bundle install

 2. CD into the directory.

 3. Migrate the database: $ rake db:migrate

-4. Clone the backend repo at git@github.com:COneal81/im_bored_backend.git
+4. Clone the frontend repo at https://github.com/COneal81/im_bored_frontend.git

 5. CD into the directory.